 Well, believe it or not, there is a pin-out connector under the battery box (located in the front on the driver's side) that may be corroded.
-It is attached to the underside, and not easy to see without a mirror.
+It is attached to the underside, and it is not easy to see without a mirror.
 If there is corrosion on the battery box, this connector is probably corroded as well.

-To me, this is a MAJOR SAFETY ISSUE, because all of your lights come into this harness/connector and could go out at any time while driving down the road.
+To me, this is a major safety issue, because all of your lights come into this harness/connector and could go out at any time while driving down the road.

 I have a 2002 Cavalier, and I was experiencing the exact same problem with the flickering (when started), non-functional DRL, but my high-beams were not working, while my regular lights did.
 This was also accompanied by a 'Service' light on the dash.
 The reason for the DRL going out first, is that the DRL ground wire is the closest to the post-side of the battery, where the acid leaks from.
-No ground = no lights!!!
+No ground = no lights!
 Your regular headlights going out along with it is because, for your car (being a 2000), the DRL are run on the regular headlights.
 Mine, being a 2002, were run on the high-beams.